KWIK BIO

 Attended Manhattan School of Music and in June of 1955 (on the same day), I was Awarded my bachelors degree in music composition and the first Masters degree in Music bestowed by MSM.

 My class mates at Manhattan School were GI's returning from Korea and thus included stars from the Metropolitan Opera, Count Basie's Band, Broadway shows, etc. Percentage of seasoned professionals enrolled must have been about 90%.
 The other 10% were high school graduates, exchange students, and other misc. such as Miss America (Bebe Shoppe), a vibraphone player.
 Total enrollment was 500 give or take.
 The school worked on a 50% curve which means half of each class disappeared after a given semester.
 Manhattan was awarded the highest rating by the Middle States Association during the time I was enrolled.
-Performing artists in the school at that time included Herbie Mann, Joe Newman, Sam Most, John Lewis, Max Roach, Clem De Rosa, and many others.
+Performing artists in the school at that time included Herbie Mann, Joe Newman, Sam Most, John Lewis, Max Roach, Clem De Rosa, Joe Wilder and many others.

 1957